Black River and Western Railroad: History

-PC continued to operate freight under bankruptcy protection until April 1, 1976 when Conrail (CR) assumed operations (the last PC freight train to operate on the Belvidere Division was on March 31, 1976).
+PC continued to operate freight under bankruptcy protection until April 1, 1976 when Conrail assumed operations (the last PC freight train to operate on the Belvidere Division was on March 31, 1976).
 BR&W then purchased three miles of trackage in the Lambertville area that was part of the Belvidere Division mainline on March 31, 1976 before Conrail took over.
 BR&W also purchased the Flemington-Three Bridges portion from the bankrupt CNJ.
 Although coal, iron ore and general freights were rerouted to other lines such as the North Penn Branch, CR continued operating smaller interchange freight trains to Lambertville.
-In March 1977, a new interchange was built at Three Bridges, New Jersey with the former Lehigh Valley Railroad (LV) mainline.
+In March 1977, a new interchange was built at Three Bridges, New Jersey with the former Lehigh Valley Railroad mainline.

-Freight service to Lambertville ended by 1995 with tourist operations ceasing by the end of 1998, when the Federal Railroad Administration (FRA) prohibited operations due to poor track conditions.
+Freight service to Lambertville ended by 1995 with tourist operations ceasing by the end of 1998, when the Federal Railroad Administration prohibited operations south of Ringoes due to poor track conditions.
 There was talk in 1999 of Trap Rock Industries quarry using the stub-ended section north of Lambertville for unit stone trains, resulting in a frenzy of track repairs taking place on the Ringoes-Lambertville segment to accommodate the anticipated traffic.
 The quarry ultimately backed out with the final work train operating in June 2002 to retrieve all remaining rolling stock.

+In 2004, the railroad leased 10 miles of trackage to their sister short line, the Belvidere and Delaware River Railway in Phillipsburg, New Jersey.
+In 2017, the railroad began running freight service for its parent company, Chesapeake and Delaware, LLC.

 Black River Railroad Historic Trust formed

 In 2001, a separate non-profit entity known as the Black River Railroad Historic Trust (BRRHT), was formed to take over the tourist trains on the line.
 BRRHT does not own most of the passenger cars and until 2011, fees had to be paid to the BR&W for their use.
 BRRHT owns one diesel locomotive switcher, an SW9 numbered 438.
 It currently leases some coaches from the railroad and has use of several locomotives.

-In 2014 the BRRHT started to clear the line between Ringos and Lambertville for passenger trains.
+In 2014, the BRRHT started to clear the line between Ringoes and Lambertville for passenger trains.
 In 2016 the first passenger train went down the first mile of the newly restored line in almost 20 years.
-In 2017 the BRRHT restored the first 2.5 miles of the line which is where Bowne Road Station is and Black River have been doing special events.
-In 2019 the BRRHT opened a further 1 mile towards Mount Airy Road.
-The BRRHT is looking to get into Lambertville within the next several years.
+In 2017, the BRRHT restored the first 2.5 miles of the line which is where Bowne Road Station is and Black River have been doing special events.
+In 2019, the BRRHT opened a further 1 mile towards Mount Airy Road.